SFTR Derivative Reporting with S&P Global

 Where are SFTR reports submitted too?

 SFTR reports are sent to designated trade repositories (TRs) which are regulated under SFTR, and who manage and secure the data and make it available solely to regulators.
-Currently there are four TRs approved by ESMA; the DTCC, REGIS-TR, Unavista and KDPW.
+Currently there are four TRs approved by ESMA; the DTCC, REGIS-TR, UnaVista and KDPW.